 PEACE with Anxiety Podcast Episode 12

 In this episode, we talk about emotional abandonment and share with you how to recognise the signs of an abandonment wound.
-We also dive into the origins of the abandonment wound and finally offer a gentle self-compassion journaling exercise to help you bring you back to this moment.
+We also dive into the origins of the abandonment wound and finally offer a gentle self-compassion journaling exercise to help you bring yourself back to this moment.

 Listen as I talk about: